Sedation Dentistry in Waxahachie, TX

 Can I eat before dental sedation?

 In addition to following any pre-op recommendations by our dentists, it’s vital that you follow the fasting guidelines and avoid eating or drinking for six hours prior to sedation.
 You may drink water up to two hours prior to your appointment.

-Fasting is an important precaution due to the reflex suppressing effects of sedation.
+Fasting is an important precaution due to the reflex-suppressing effects of sedation.
 If you have food or beverages in your stomach and become nauseous, you’re more likely to vomit and aspirate.
-If you eat or drink prior to sedation, your procedure will need to be canceled.
+If you eat or drink prior to sedation, your procedure will need to be rescheduled.

 Does insurance cover dental sedation?

 If your treatment requires sedation, insurance may cover all or a portion of the expenses.
-We recommend checking with your provider prior to your appointment for more information on your specific coverage.
+We recommend checking with your provider prior to your appointment for more information on your coverage.
 If we can help by answering any questions about financing, please don’t hesitate to contact our office by calling (972) 885-3335.

-What are some ways I can deal with dental anxiety?
+What are some ways that I can deal with my dental anxiety?

 In the days leading up to your appointment, and on the day of, there are some techniques and practices you can use to decrease any dental anxiety you experience.
 These include:

 - Avoid caffeine

 - Use hand signals if you experience any discomfort

-- Schedule your appointment at a time that doesn’t require you to rush
+- Schedule your appointment at a convenient time

 If you have dental anxiety, tell one of our dentists and they’ll inform you about strategies and the benefits of dental sedation.

 Are there any aftercare guidelines following dental sedation?